Last Updated: April 30, 2015

 hearing aid is an electronic, battery-operated device that makes

-people who could benefit from a hearing aid actually wear one.
+could benefit from a hearing aid actually wear one.

 Hearing aids come in many shapes, sizes, and styles.
 Some

 hearing aids fit inside the outer ear or the ear canal, while

 Hearing aids can be analog or digital.
 Some analog aids are

 custom-built to meet a person's hearing needs.
 More advanced analog